kyleconroy/deckbrew/README.md

     age:(+>=10 +<20)

 The parsing of ranges in query strings can be complex and error prone.
 It is much more reliable to use an explicit range filter.
-Boosting

 ### Boolean operators